CutaneousBioinf/Automatic-Cell-Typing/tutorial/symphony_usage.md

 log(CP10K + 1) normalzation: for each count, calculate $ln(\frac{count}{total\ counts\ in\ the\ cell} \cdot 10000+1).$

-It is the defult normalization method of Seurat, but it is not the case for Giotto.
+It is the defult normalization method of Seurat, but not for Giotto.

 `ref_metadata`: Metadata matrix for references, cell x feature, including main celltypes and sub-celltypes.